 Now, I’ve always bought expensive cleanser, toner and moisturiser.
 I was the 16 year old asking for Clinique and Liz Earle at Christmas.
 Whether I used the right products for my skin remains to be seen.
 Pricier doesn’t always mean better.
 And even La Mer skincare will do nothing for your skin if it sits on your bathroom side untouched.
 Choose the right products.
 Establish a good routine.

 There were no such things as You Tube tutorials to show us the way forward.
 And my mum’s generation were the ones who shaved their eyebrows completely off in order to draw them back on.
-Why???
+(Why?
+I just don’t get this.)
 So lacking in guidance, I plucked and plucked and plucked.
 It has taken me years of patience and determination to grow them back to a more natural and normal shape.
 The moral of the story.
 Don’t over pluck.
 Thin eyebrows suit nobody.

 A real bug bear of my Mum’s.
 I often don’t even realise I’m doing it.
 It’s a comfort thing.
-It’s something I do when I’m anxious.
-I hate the appearance of bitten down nails so have spent a small fortune over the years on acrylics and Shellac.
+It’s something I do when I’m anxious but I hate the appearance of bitten down nails.
+Sohave spent a small fortune over the years on acrylics and Shellac.
 If only I had never started, I could probably purchase a rather nice car with the money I’ve spent on my nails over the years.

 Not embracing colour